-In response to this a broad stakeholder group led by the Faculty of Occupational Medicine developed standards and accreditation for occupational health services.
-The standards were launched as SEQOHS in January 2010 and the accreditation scheme was launched in December 2010.
+In response to this a broad stakeholder group led by the Faculty of Occupational Medicine (FOM) developed standards and accreditation for occupational health services.
+The standards were launched as SEQOHS in January 2010 and the FOM commissioned the Royal College of Physicians to develop and manage the accreditation scheme, which was launched in December 2010.

 Since the launch, the SEQOHS accreditation scheme has rapidly become an integral part of the occupational health service landscape, accepted in both the public and private sectors as the recognised industry standard.

 In early 2014 the FOM commenced a scheduled review of the standards.
 The resulting 2015 standards were informed by a wide consultation of services, assessors and other stakeholders.

 The key changes are:

 - The scope of the standards has been broadened to include physiotherapy occupational health services